RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 These are useful for animating all kinds of effects in your game, such as roller coasters, transitions from here to there, missiles, grass blowing in the wind, wires hanging from telephone poles.

-As an optimization these functions can be refactored into forms where redundant calulcations are done up-front and then reused as much as possible.
-It's easiest to figure out how to reduce redundant terms through algebra.
+As an optimization these functions can be refactored into forms where redundant calulcations are done up-front and then reused as much as possible through a bunch of fairly gnarly algebra.
+Let's do it.

 The first step is to unwind the lerps into their raw form.